bryanlabra/ArduCam-Snapshot/README.md

 ### 1.4 Setup VNC access
 Connect the RPI to a monitor with a HDMI mini to HDMI cable.
 Connect the keyboard and mouse.

-Finally connect the RPI to power and let the system boot up.
+Connect the RPI to power and let the system boot up.

 We then need to enable VNC access and retrieve the IP address of the RPI

 1. Bring up the terminal and type: